 availability and the best hotel prices by comparing all the major travel

 sites with just the one search!
 Find the Hotel and Price that works

 best for your budget, and book your room!

 I'm a baby, when it comes to being daring, but I think that the jet boating with Shotover Jet, in Queenstown, looks like one of the funnest things ever!

 Watch the New Years Eve fireworks shot from the Auckland Sky Tower, the tallest building in the Southern Hemisphere.

 If you are brave, you can Bungee Jump off of the Auckland Sky Tower.
 Or, you can take the Skywalk at the top, or the Skytower Vertigo Climb

 Take a Road Trip - spend a week or two touring each of the islands, and visiting all the big cities and National Parks along the way!

 If you like to Hike, visit the town of Hokitita on the South Island, and visit the Hokitita Gorge Track.
 Further up the Gorge from the swing bridge (shown above), is a popular place for adventure kayakers that is quite challenging.

-Take a tour of "Hobbiton", the film set used in Peter Jackson's The Hobbit.
+Take a tour of "Hobbiton", the film set used in Peter Jackson's The Hobbit, and the Lord of the Rings trilogy.
 While you can take a tour of the town by bus, and visit the hobbit homes, a great way to see more of the area is by Helicopter.
 Glacier Southern Lakes Helicopters in Queenstown has a Lord of the Rings, Scenic Tour that also includes a Glacier Landing.